Authenticity is about the choice to show up and be real. The choice to be honest.

 No, I do not accept insurances.
 If you would like to see if your insurance will cover my services, contact your insurance provider before our first session.
 Your insurance will be able to inform you of the amount they will reimburse you to see an Out-of-Network Licensed Mental Health Counselor.
 I will give you a receipt for your sessions that will have all the required information an insurance company requires should you choose.
 Payment is due at the completion of your session and then it is your responsibility to submit the statement/bill directly to your insurance company.
 When the reimbursement check comes, it goes to you, not to me.

 NOTE: Insurance will not reimburse for couples counseling, so this is not an option for my couples counseling clients.

 What is an acceptable form of payment?

-Cash, debit/credit cards, and checks (made payable to "Anchored Hope Counseling") are all acceptable forms of payment.
+Debit/credit cards, and checks (pre-arranged and made payable to "Anchored Hope Counseling") are acceptable forms of payment.
 I will provide you with a receipt for your own personal records if requested.

 How do I get started?

 Call, text, or email me.
 You will find my contact information on the Contact page on this website as well as a contact form if you would rather go that route.
 If you know you want to get started, let's schedule a session.
 Give me a call or send me an email to schedule.
 I look forward to working with you.